B.C.'s short-term rental legislation

 Short-term rentals versus tenancies

-In general, a booking made on a short-term rental platform is not covered under the Residential Tenancy Act because usually the accommodation is being occupied for vacation or travel purposes.
+In general, a booking made on a short-term rental platform is not covered under the Residential Tenancy Act as usually the accommodation is being occupied for vacation or travel purposes.
 However, there are circumstances in which a tenancy may be established.

 Find more information on what types of accommodation are covered by the Residential Tenancy Act at this page: Types of rental housing situations